Copper-Gio/Open-Source-Android-TV/README.md

 ## Requirements

-The requirements to build an ==Open Source Android TV== are very little.
+The requirements to build an Open Source Android TV are very little.

 | Technical                                        | Stuff                                                                       |
 | ------------------------------------------------ | --------------------------------------------------------------------------- |